great-expectations/great_expectations/docs/guides/validation/checkpoints/how-to-run-a-checkpoint-in-python.md

 ---
-title: How to run a Checkpoint in python
+title: How to run a Checkpoint in Python
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx'